 The parameters that have been used in the indexing calculation resulting in the marked solution are displayed in the parameters panel on the top right-hand side of the window.

-Below, the View output button can be used to display the original Treor or Dicvol output file for the currently marked solution/calculation.
+The View output button can be used to display the original Treor or Dicvol output file for the currently marked solution/calculation.

 The Copy button (for copying the current solution list into the clipboard) gives also access to the Export and Print functionality for the solution list.